4 Expert Secrets to Booking Cheap Flights

 Enabling private browsing ensures that a website is not able to store your data as you search, and will not be able to automatically direct a stepped-up selling campaign your way.

 (Note that each browser has different instructions for turning on private browsing.)

 4. Know the Best (and Worst) Day to Buy Airline Tickets

 Although some travelers say it's a myth, there does seem to be a golden time period each week for finding cheap flights.

 “Most airlines launch sales on Tuesdays, so wait until that afternoon or late at night when most people are sleeping," says Nichols.
 “You will find that tickets usually fall during this time."

 As for the worst day to buy airfare?
 Nichols points to Fridays.
 She also suggests avoiding travel during the holidays, especially here in Hawaii, because that's the time when travel is busiest and most expensive, with people from all over the world visiting our lovely islands.

-The individuals and owners of any other trademarks, logos, brands or other designations of origin shown, named, or mentioned herein did not sponsor, approve or endorse this article.
+The individuals and owners of any other trademarks, logos, brands or other designations of origin shown, named or mentioned herein did not sponsor, endorse or preview this article.